thorade/HelmholtzMedia/README.md

 * Isopentane
 * Propane
 * R134a

-* The next fluids to be implemented are probably
+### Fluids that might be included in future versions
+* HFC-125 (should be easy)
+* HFC-1234yf (ECS viscosity model not yet implemented)
+* CO2 (non-analytical terms not yet implemented)
+* water according to IAPWS-95 (non-analytical terms not yet implemented)
+* nitrogen
+* methane
-  * ammonia,
+* ammonia
 * working fluids for Organic-Rankine-Cycles.